thedarkwriter/courseware-lms-content/video/the_forge_LVM.md

 }
 ```
+The specifics of how each of these elements relates
+the the underlying database configuration are documented on the PostgreSQL
+module's Forge page.
+Generally, if you're familiar with the steps involved
+in manually configuring a component, it's quite easy to refer to the documentation
+of a related Forge module to see how those steps translate into Puppet code.
+If you're more familiar with a different kind of database, or, for that matter,
+have any component in mind that you'd be interested in automating with Puppet,
+I'd suggest taking a look at the Forge after this video to see if you can find
+a related module and have a look through its documentation.

-With this wrapper class done, I can easily add the database server it defines
+Now that my wrapper class is done, I can easily add an entry for my database
-to a node definition in my `site.pp` manifest.
-In this case, I've kept
+server to node definition in my `site.pp` manifest.
-things simple and created a class without parameters.
-As needed, I might add
-parameters to this wrapper class in order to pass values through to the
-postgresql classes it contains.

 <div class = "lvm-task-number"><p>Task 3:</p></div>